 You need to ask yourself this: Can your retirement savings support the income you desire in retirement AND the additional costs that you may incure if you or your spouse require an assisted living facility?

 A Hybrid Life Insurance/Long Term Care policy is an asset-based alternative to traditional Long Term Care Insurance.
 Existing Annuities or Permanent Life Insurance can be exchanged tax-free for a “new” policy that provides much more value.
 And in the case of annuities, its a way to convert a taxable asset into tax-free income if the benefit is used for Long Term Care.

-Can your retirement nest egg sustain the additional income requirement of paying for the cost of care from your savings?
-Can you afford to be wrong?
-Probably not.
 The 4%-Rule is 4% for a reason.
 Income rates higher than 4% mean that you run the risk of running out of money before you die.